pingcap/docs-cn/storage-engine/titan-overview.md

 [Titan](https://github.com/pingcap/rocksdb/tree/titan-5.15) is a high-performance [RocksDB](https://github.com/facebook/rocksdb) plugin for key-value separation.
 Titan can reduce write amplification in RocksDB when large values are used.

-When the value size in Key-Value pairs is large, Titan performs better than RocksDB in write, update, and point read scenarios.
+When the value size in Key-Value pairs is large (larger than 1 KB or 512 B), Titan performs better than RocksDB in write, update, and point read scenarios.
 However, Titan gets a higher write performance by sacrificing storage space and range query performance.
 As the price of SSDs continues to decrease, this trade-off will be more and more meaningful.

 ## Key features